-This year’s race (actually next year’s) is MARCH 11th, 2018.
+This year’s race is on MARCH 10th, 2019.
 It’s always the Sunday before St. Patrick’s Day.
 That gives area businesses a bigger chance for extra business – the Race, the Parade and St. Paddy’s Day.

 You’ll love the new design on both shirts and medals, featuring a Celtic Lady to accompany our Bagpiper